uOttawa-Makerspace/MakerSpaceRepo/doc/redesign.md

 Mobile view is implemented by hiding tiles based on screen size.
 Bootstrap offcanvas is used for the shortcuts link up top

+## PLEASE USE REM IN CSS, DO NOT USE PX

+It's <%= Date.today.year %>, use rem in your CSS and not px.
+It's responsive for mobile dev and is based on the parent's font size (16px default, but we mess with it a bit).
+You can use it for everything, margin, padding, line height, anywhere instead of px.
+A lot of legacy css still uses px, feel free to be a hero and calculate the equivalent rem value :^)

 ## Navbar:

 `app/javascript/entrypoints/header.js` contains scripts for scrolling the header navbar.
 It is currently disabled and really would rather refactor it than just re-enable and patch it.